ASSOCIATE ARTISTS

 Josh is a Bristol based Puppeteer and maker who works extensively in theatre, TV and film.
 He has worked for companies including, The National Theatre of Scotland, The Tricycle Theatre, Norwich Puppet Theatre and in The West End.
 As a Puppeteer his work can be seen on CBBC, Netflix and Disney in productions like; ‘Dark Crystal’, ‘Strange Hill High’, and ‘Dr Who’.
 He was one of the 2 lead puppeteers on the cult C4 BAFTA winning show – ‘Don’t Hug Me I’m Scared’.

-Kieran R. Leonard | crownoseofficial@gmail.com
+Kieran R. Leonard | instagram.com/kieranrleonard/

-The main focus of my puppetry work is to build and perform walkabout acts that will be shown around festivals and carnivals throughout Europe and the UK.
-I am fairly new to the craft with a background in immersive theatre and music performance.
-It wasn’t until I discovered the “Puppet Parlour” at Shambala Festival that I became hooked and totally obsessed with the world of puppet theatre!
+Kieran is fairly new to the craft with a background in immersive theatre and music performance.
+It wasn’t until he discovered the ‘Puppet Parlour’ at Shambala Festival that he became hooked and totally obsessed with the world of puppet theatre!

 Emma Powell | www.emmapowell.com